translate/pootle/docs/server/commands.rst

 system, thereby bringing the files under the :setting:`PODIRECTORY` directory in sync with the Pootle database.

-.. note:: For better performance Pootle only saves translations to disk on demand (before file downloads and major file-level operations like version control updates).

 .. note:: Disabled projects are skipped.

 You must run this command before taking backups or running scripts that modify the translation files directly on the file system, otherwise you might miss out on translations that are in the database but not yet saved to disk.
+In other words, **translations are saved to disk only when you explicitly do so** using this command.

 For every file being synced, the in-DB ``Store`` will be updated to reflect the latest revision across the units in the file at the time of